June can be a patchy month in salon with the summer holiday season in full swing.

 - Men’s wellbeing tips for the summer hols.

 - Take photos/videos to create your own step-by-step guides.

 - Dispel some male grooming myths.

-- Tips on manscaping, facial scrubs or pedicures…
+- Tips on manscaping, facial scrubs or pedicures.

-It doesn’t just have to be your salon or spa giving the advice.
-Say you’ve partnered with a personal trainer for your online Facebook contest.
-This is a brilliant business opportunity for some cross-promotion.
+It doesn’t just have to be your salon, clinic or spa giving the advice and tips.
+Let’s say you’ve partnered with a local personal trainer.
+This is a brilliant business opportunity for some cross-promotion:

 Dads are notoriously tricky to buy presents for.
 Another pair of socks anyone?

 While mums are notoriously time-pressed, convenience-focused shoppers.
 So make it easy for mums to buy from your salon or spa.

 Solve busy mums’ problems by clearly labelling products/services as great Father’s Day gifts.
 Use your imagination (so they don’t have to use theirs) to put gift combos together:

 - Package retail products into a male grooming travel kit.